jakobii/Floss/src/fmt/_Format_Rules.md

 ## Rules
 - To keep things uniform use the ***InputObject*** as functions main input parameter.
 - Each formatter gets a test file.
-The file can use the **assert-*noun*** utils to check if the output of the function meets expectations.
+The file can use the **Assert-*Noun*** utils to check if the output of the function meets expectations.
-- return $Null if the resulting value evaluates to falsy. *Pop-Falsy* is used for this.
+- Return $Null if the resulting value evaluates to falsy. **Pop-Falsy** can be used for this.
-- Only accept a single value and return a single value.
+- Only accept a single value for the ***InputObject*** and only return a single value.
 Other higher order functions can be built to handle delegating array members and the like.
 - Formatters should support piping to the ***InputObject*** parameter.